zelcion/birbs/README.md

 Before everything, let's talk about our names.
 In birbs there are four important names for you to know: `EventManager`, `Context`, `Procedure`, and `Effect`.
 EventManager is the easier one to understand, it's the entity that you can use to broadcast an event to a context withoutt having any reference to neither, just their Ids.

 Now for the other three, it is better to first understand their relation.
-Contexts have Procedures to use or execute in it's lifetime.
+Contexts have Procedures to use or execute in its lifetime.
 Procedures each have at least one Effect to be triggered when needed.
 Context don't know about Effects, but Effects have direct references to the context that triggered their procedure.
 When a procedure is used, the control is passed from the context, to the procedure, into the effect.

 #### Notes:
 - Birbs has native support for typescript.